VergeGroup/swift-verge/Docs/docs/VergeStore/optimization-tips.md

 > WIP

-To integrate SwiftUI, we can use `UseState` struct or `@ObservedObject` property wrapper.
+To integrate SwiftUI, we can use `StateReader` struct or `@ObservedObject` property wrapper.
-UseState never doing memory allocations.
+StateReader never doing memory allocations.

-Either way is fine, but UseState enables injecting the state into a specific location of the view hierarchy.
+Either way is fine, but StateReader enables injecting the state into a specific location of the view hierarchy.
 Using @ObservedObject updates the whole of view by state updated.

 Injects Store